syeung73/SDSOC_CV_ML/readme.md

 1. Right click on the 'src' folder and select **Import**, then **General** -\> **File System**.

-2. Browse to the directory **/home/ubuntu/XDF_Labs/SDSoC/lab_files/template** and select the file **colorconvert.cpp**, importing it into the **src** folder of the DPU library.
+2. Browse to the directory **/home/ubuntu/XDF_Labs/SDSoC/lab_files/template** and select the file **yuyv2rgb.cpp**, importing it into the **src** folder of the DPU library.

 3. Open the file by double clicking on it.
-   Note that it contains the function to accelerate your YUYV to RGB conversion, called *colorconvert_accel*.
+   Note that it contains the function to accelerate your YUYV to RGB conversion, called *yuyv2rgb_accel*.
 However, also note the TODO notice at the bottom.
 Every accelerated function in SDSoC must have one (or more) **call sites**.
 In other words, it can't be accelerated in a vacuum, it must be called by something.
 Add a wrapper around that function (*hint: this is just the same function with a different name, passing its data directly to the colorconvert_accel function*).
 Something like:

 ``` {.c frame="lines" framesep="2mm"}
 // Caller for the conversion function